Beccallerina/virtual-assistants-in-families/README.md

   library(lavaan)

 ```
- #### First descriptives and Confirmatory Factor Analysis (CFA) for all model variables built up of two or more items
+ #### Descriptives and Confirmatory Factor Analysis (CFA) for all model variables built up of two or more items
- The shown code for the variable Internet Literacy serves as an example for how the CFA was done.
+The following code shown for the variable *Internet Literacy* serves as an example.
+This code was applied to the remaining milti-item scale variables with adjustements made depending on whether outliers were found or not and whether the factor structure was confirmed or not.
   ```R

        ### IL >> 5 items #########################